 For the boats departing from Beaver Creek or Burnside Marinas, 25% of your total amount, including the damage waiver, is due at the time of booking, which applies towards your total amount.
 The remaining amount is due 45 days prior to your trip.

 For the boats departing from the Jamestown Marina, a $500 refundable damage deposit is due at the time of booking, the full rental amount is due 45 days prior to your trip.
 The damage deposit may be refunded if the houseboat is returned with no damages, clean, and nothing missing.

 Give us a call at 888-454-8825, and one of our reservation agents will be happy to check availability for you.
 It's helpful if you already have an idea of when you want to go and what boat you're most interested in when you call.

 Alternatively, you can contact us online with your availability request, and one of our agents will be happy to get back to you with the information you need.

 Lake Cumberland is a very popular lake.
 Some of our boats have been known to book out more than two years in advance.
 The earlier the better is a good rule to follow, particularly if you have an exact date in mind for your trip, or if you're planning a trip over a holiday weekend or during a special event.

 However, if you're flexible with your dates or the exact houseboat model, we can almost always find a trip for you even a few weeks before hand.

-Yes, linens (but no towels) are provided on all boats.
-Be sure pack bath towels, beach towels, hand towels, and kitchen towels.
+Yes, linens and bath towels are provided on all boats.
+Be sure to pack beach towels, hand towels, and kitchen towels.